This is a complete guide to WordPress speed optimization in 2022.

 A couple of other popular tools, which many webmasters use for WordPress speed optimization are:

-It is a good idea to run through your website through a couple of speed test tools to optimise it fully.
+It is a good idea to run through your website through a couple of speed test tools to optimize it fully.

 There are also a few paid tools you can use to monitor and check your website speed.